-Unlike the water in the reservoirs, the Fe concentrations of the water at the subcatchment outlet and the catchment outlet were year-round close to zero.
-This indicates that the Fe(II) from the groundwater is completely oxidized at these locations.

-20 The absence of water with Fe concentrations in the range of the reservoir water is explained by the longer residence time of the surface water at the sub-catchment and catchment outlet and by contributions of the dominantly aerobic Fe-depleted tube drain water to the surface water discharge.
-Tube drain water was physically separated from the groundwater at our experimental field and, therefore, did not contribute to the inflow to the reservoir.
-Van der Volde et al. (2010) concluded that during parently flow.
+Unlike the water in the reservoirs, the Fe concentrations of the surface water samples from the sub-catchment outlet and the catchment outlet ranges year-round around 1 mg L^{-1} .
+This is the value range that is commonly found in (oxygenated) surface water in the Netherlands.
+For example, Fe concentration in filtered stream and ditch water samples in the FOREGS database for the Netherlands ranges between 0.014 and 0.787 mg L-1 (Salminen, 2005).
+This indicates that the Fe(II) from the groundwater is completely oxidized at these sampling locations.
+The absence of water with Fe concentrations in the range of the reservoir water is explained by the longer residence time of the surface water at the sub-catchment and catchment outlet and by contributions of the dominantly aerobic Fe-depleted tube drain water to the surface water discharge.
+Tube drain water was physically separated from the groundwater at our experimental field and, therefore, did not contribute to the inflow to the reservoirs.

-25 flow to the reservoirs.
 Van der Velde et al. (2010) concluded that during normal flow conditions, the tile drain contribution to surface water discharge is more important than the groundwater contribution.

-Although close to zero, the Fe concentrations of the surface water samples were higher than concentrations predicted by assuming equilibrium of Fe(III) with a Fe oxy-
+Although ranging around 1 mg L^{-1} , the Fe concentrations of the surface water samples were higher than concentrations predicted by assuming equilibrium of Fe(III) with a Fe oxyhydroxide phase.